 This is where WinList comes in.
-WinList's special NStat region can import ModFit LT's proliferation results and adjust to partition the generations according to the proliferation analysis.
+WinList's special NStat region can import ModFit LT's cell tracking results and adjust to partition the generations according to the proliferation analysis.
 That simple enhancement sets the stage for exciting new analysis capabilities.

 This tutorial will explore these new features to examine a CFSE-stained sample containing several other markers.
-You will need both ModFit LT (version 3.2 or later) and WinList (version 5.0 with a Build Date of 1 May 2003 or later).
+You will need both ModFit LT (version 3.2 or newer) and WinList (version 6.0 or newer).